-A pre-existing59 individual account that is a cash value insurance contract or an annuity contract is not required to be reported in jurisdiction A if the insurance company (in jurisdiction A) is effectively prevented by law from selling the contract to non-resident persons who are resident in another reportable jurisdiction B. An insurance company could thus claim that only local residents may acquire their insurance contracts.
-However, if such jurisdiction A offers fake residence certificates (see Section 4.1), individuals effectively resident abroad would be able to acquire insurance company determines that none of its policyholders are non-residents (in other words, all policyholders are effectively local residents), then it would not need to report any information.
+A pre-existing individual account that is a cash value insurance contract or an annuity contract is not required to be reported in jurisdiction A if the insurance company (in jurisdiction A) is effectively prevented by law from selling the contract to non-resident persons who are resident in another reportable jurisdiction B. An insurance company could thus claim that only local residents may acquire their insurance contracts.
+However, if such jurisdiction A offers fake residence certificates (see Section 4.1), individuals effectively resident abroad would be able to acquire insurance contracts but avoid reporting.
+This exemption makes no sense because if an insurance company determines that none of its policyholders are non-residents (in other words, all policyholders are effectively local residents), then it would not need to report any information.